bigcommerce/dev-docs/docs/stencil-docs/developing-further/google-analytics-enhanced-ecommerce.md

 ### Adding data attributes into Cornerstone’s HTML files

 Data attributes must be manually added to a product in order to track shopper events and interactions with a product.
 Because data attributes collect product data at a very granular level, there will be multiple locations you will have to add attributes on a singular product in order to get a comprehensive look at the product’s data.
-For example, if you want to, it is imperative to note that a product can be viewed by clicking any of the following:
+For example, if you want to, it is imperative to note that you can view a product by clicking any of the following:

 * The name of the product
-* The “Quick View” button
+* The **Quick View** button
 * The product image

 So, if you would like to track the clicks on a specific product, in order to ensure you get a fully comprehensive look at shoppers’ interactions with a product, you will want to include a data attribute on each of these fields.
-If a specific product possesses multiple data attributes, the data attribute that is closest to the product is the one which will track clicks, product impressions, or product views.
+If a specific product possesses multiple data attributes, the data attribute that is closest to the product is the one that will track clicks, product impressions, or product views.

-Data attributes will be implemented in your store by using simple HTML.
+Use simple HTML to implement data attributes in your store.
 In order to begin tracking, you will add data attributes to the already existing HTML tags present in your theme.

 See [Pull Request #1377](https://github.com/bigcommerce/cornerstone/pull/1377/commits/55fc73eeb1edc6e140005ca811f090f06ab35435) to see how data attributes were implemented in Cornerstone 2.6.0.